Dvogonen/cyclop_plus_plus/README.md

 * Channel Frequency, Channel Name, Signal Strength and Battery level are displayed on the googles video screen.
 * A low battery warning buzzer warns before the battery power cuts off.

-This project was forked from v1.4 of the CYCLOP+ project.
-The original project uses an extra OLED screen to display information instead of the google screen.

-##MinimOSD PCB
+##Prepare the MinimOSD PCB
 The screen information is added by installing a MinimOSD (aka Mavlink OSD).
 These modules are commonly used in RC FPV aircraft to add visual information to the FPV video signal.
 They are available from multiple sources and are inexpensive.
-Avoid buing the Mikro variants.
-These are very small, which is convenient, but do not have a power regulator.
-You might e.g. use the v1.1 version of the PCB, which looks like this:
+You might e.g. use the v1.1 version of the MinimOSD PCB, which looks like this:
 ![minimOSD](/images/minimOSD1.1.jpg)
 The minimOSD board version used in the build steps below is a bit bigger since it has the so called KV-mod.
 Either version will work just fine.

+Avoid buing the Mikro MinimOSD variants.
+These are very small, which is convenient.
+What is less convenient is that they do not have a power regulator.
+Neither do they have soldering pads for an ISP interface.
+It is technically possible to overcome these limitations, but how to do that is not described here.

 ####Mount the Programming Pins
 Solder a 2x3 block of pin headers into the holes for the ISP port.